-All income and expenses relating to financial assets that are recognized in the result for the year are presented within finance costs, finance income or other financial items, except for impairment of trade receivables which is presented within other expenses.
-A summary of the Fund's financial assets by category is given in note 17.2.
+All income and expenses relating to financial assets that are recognized in the result for the year are presented within finance costs, finance income or other financial items.
+A summary of the Fund's financial assets by category is given in note 16.2.